freedomofpress/encryption-works/encryption_works.md

 ![To obscure your location, Tor routes your connection through three intermediaries.](/images/tor_relays.png)

-### Global Adversities

-Documentation for Tails, the live GNU/Linux distribution that forces all of the user's network traffic to go through the Tor network, has [this to say](https://tails.boum.org/doc/about/warning/index.en.html#index7h1) about global adversaries:

-> A global passive adversary would be a person or an entity able to monitor at the same time the traffic between all the computers in a network.
-By studying, for example, the timing and volume patterns of the different communications across the network, it would be statistically possible to identify Tor circuits and thus matching Tor users and destination servers.

-Leaked NSA slides [have](http://www.theguardian.com/world/interactive/2013/oct/04/tor-stinks-nsa-presentation-document) titles such as "Tor Stinks" and have [called](http://www.theguardian.com/world/interactive/2013/oct/04/tor-high-secure-internet-anonymity) Tor "Still the King of high secure, low latency Internet Anonymity" with "no contenders."

-That said, leaked NSA slides indicate the surveillance agency could de-anonymize "a very small fraction" of Tor users.
-We still don't know if the NSA or GCHQ counts as a global adversity.
-But we do know that they monitor a large portion of the Internet, so it's hard to fully tell how often these intelligence agencies can defeat the Tor network's anonymity.

-Recently, the Tor Project [commented](https://blog.torproject.org/blog/preliminary-analysis-hacking-teams-slides) on reports that Hacking Team, the surveillance technology vendor which was massively hacked in July 2015, had managed to compromise the Tor network.
-The attack turned out to be a case of targeted surveillance rather than a widespread problem:

-> The good news is that they don't appear to have any exploit on Tor or on Tor Browser.
-The other good news is that their proposed attack doesn't scale well.
-They need to put malicious hardware on the local network of their target user, which requires choosing their target, locating her, and then arranging for the hardware to arrive in the right place.
-So it's not really practical to launch the attack on many Tor users at once.

-As with all privacy-enhancing software, an attacker with physical access to the device can compromise you in any number of ways.

 ### Setup

 The easiest way to start using Tor is to download and install the [Tor Browser Bundle](https://www.torproject.org/download/download-easy.html.en).